souilahrezak/souilahrezak.github.com/_posts/2021-10-10-suitesnumériques.md

 ---
 layout: post
-title: "Avoiding success at all cost"
-subtitle: 'Watching "Escape from the Ivory Tower: The Haskell Journey"'
+title: "Suites numériques"
+subtitle: 'Notions générales'
-author: "Hux"
+author: "Souilah Rezak"
 header-style: text
-lang: en
+lang: ar
 tags:
-  - Haskell
-  - 笔记
-  - 🇬🇧
+  - Analyse1

 ---

 "Avoiding success at all cost" is the informal motto behinds [Haskell](https://www.haskell.org/).
 It could be parenthesized in two ways, either "Avoiding (success at all cost)" or "(Avoiding sucess) (at all cost)".